Consumer Medicine Information

 How much to take

-The usual dose is one tablet (2.5 mg) as soon as you feel the migraine headache start.
+The usual dose is one tablet (2.5 mg) taken as soon as you feel the migraine headache starting.

 If your migraine is still present after two hours, or if it returns within 24 hours, you can take another tablet.